Saturday 18 November, 10 am 4 pm

 The centre is Ryde, IoW (port for one of the ferries from Portsmouth).

-This is an opportunity to see places that we know CMY herself visited and that figure in her novels.
+Two whole-day coach expeditions: Victoria and Albert's Osborne House, Dimbola (home of photographer Julia Margaret Cameron), Ventnor Gardens, and Bonchurch - an opportunity to see places that we know CMY herself visited and that figure in her novels.

-Individuals will be responsible for their own travel and accommodation.
-There will be an optional dinner on the Saturday evening, and an informal get-together on Friday evening.
+on the Saturday evening, and an informal get-together on Friday evening.

 Saturday, 16 April 2016